Jiandao: Images

-The following maps, made by Korea from the 18th century to the 19th century, show Sino-Korean borders to be aligned along the Yalu and Tumen Rivers, essentially the same as those today (between China and North Korea):
+The following maps, of Korea from the 18th century to the 19th century, show Sino-Korean border to be aligned along the Yalu and Tumen rivers, essentially the same as that today between China and North Korea:

-However there is an exception in the last map, as it shows the border visibly protruding north of the Tumen River.
+However, there is an exception in the last map, as it shows the border visibly protruding north of the Tumen River.

 Some Korean claims to Gando are based on other maps.
 The following were made by western missionaries.
-However, the first is explicitly stated as a map of "Quan-Tong Province" (now Liaoning province, China) and Kau-li (Korea), and the second is stated as a map of the Chinese Tartary (la Tartarie Chinoise).
-Compared to the Korean-made maps above, the coastlines and rivers are also significantly less accurate, but the Sino-Korean border is not placed at the Yalu/Amnok River, which is quite clear in the following maps:
+However, the first is explicitly stated as being a map of "Quan-Tong Province" (now Liaoning province, China) and Kau-li (Korea), and the second as being a map of the Chinese Tartary (la Tartarie Chinoise).
+Compared to the Korean-made maps above, the coastlines and rivers are also significantly less accurate, but the Sino-Korean border is not placed at the Yalu (Amnok) River, which is quite clear in the following maps:

 Note that two almost identical versions of a first map exists, showing significant differences in the border.
 One shows the boundaries similar to modern-day province and country borders, while the other shows the Sino-Korean border significantly further north.